songweizhi/MetaCHIP/README.md

         pip install MetaCHIP

-1. You can either add MetaCHIP's dependencies to your system path or specify full path to their executables in MetaCHIP_config.py, which is in folder lib/site-packages/MetaCHIP.
+1. You can either add MetaCHIP's dependencies to your system path or specify full path to their executables in MetaCHIP_config.py which can be found in Python's folder lib/site-packages/MetaCHIP.

 How to run: